Lethabo200/IRIS-AUTOML-DEPLOYMENT/README.md

    - `data_preparation.ipynb`: Prepare and explore the Iris dataset.
    - `model_training.ipynb`: Train the model using AutoML.
    - `model_deployment.ipynb`: Deploy the trained model.
+3. Read the documentation of the whole process in `Documentation or Report.pdf`

 ## Model Training